 The creator of the game, Christophe, was kind enough to answer 5 of our questions:

-1) How did you come up with the idea for the game?
+1) How did the idea for the game come about?

 The idea came to me during the 7DRL game jam in 2019.
 I had played this game, coming from an earlier game jam: Deck Dungeon.
 I loved the simplicity of the concept.
 I wanted to combine this with a displacement mechanism and add depth via the possibility of creating a build.
 And that’s how the game was born.